neuroinformatics-unit/neuroinformatics-unit.github.io/docs/source/blog/datashuttle_gsoc2025.md

     **Status:** Merged <br>
     **Description:** This PR serves as an integration point for all the changes related to Google Drive and AWS S3 functionality.
 To maintain code clarity and facilitate reviews, we split the implementation, testing, and documentation into separate PRs that merge into this one.
 This approach allowed for focused development and reviews while keeping the final integration streamlined before merging into the main branch.

-All of these PRs were merged into the main branch and the new functionality is now available in datashuttle.
+All of these PRs were merged into the main branch and the new functionality is now available in `datashuttle`.

 ## Challenges / Learnings